 Girls and boys have learnt successfully alongside each other in the Sixth Form at Eltham College for over 45 years; extending that opportunity and provision will extend that success.
 The presence of girls will also bring additional benefits, for example to both Music and Drama productions across both schools.

 Boys and girls do not distract each other in lessons any more than girls distract girls or boys distract boys.
 If anything, co-education will improve the learning environment for both genders, providing a range of views, promoting mutual understanding and encouraging beneficial challenge.

 Students now live in a digital age whichever school they attend, and, as such, pastoral issues around matters such as inappropriate communication are a focus in any school.
 Students at Eltham College are already taught about how to be responsible in this area and will continue to be educated and supported within a wider pastoral framework.

 In addition to the sporting facilities, both schools already have access to an Art Gallery and a full sized Theatre facility.
 The new Turberville Building opening in January 2019 will provide new Music classrooms, new Mathematics and Language classrooms, a Sixth Form Centre, seminar room and Careers Department integrated with the Development Office.
-The dining hall is also being reconfigured this summer to enable speedier queuing and an even better break and lunch-time experience.
+The dining hall has been reconfigured to enable speedier queuing and an even better break and lunch-time experience.